-A. Non-Discriminatory Membership in the Hampton Roads Green Party is open to anyone, regardless of age, race, color, national origin, spiritual belief, gender, sexual orientation, or physical challenge, subject to the conditions of this article.
+A. Non-Discriminatory Membership in the Party is open to anyone, regardless of age, race, color, national origin, citizenship status, spiritual belief, class, sex, gender identity or expression, sexual orientation, romantic attraction, or physical or mental disability, subject to the conditions of this article.

-B. The Hampton Roads Green Party formally recognizes two (2) types of membership, “voting membership” and “non-voting membership”.
+B. The Party formally recognizes two (2) types of membership, “voting membership” and “non-voting membership”.
 All individuals to be considered as a member of the party, whether voting or non-voting, shall satisfy the following basic requirements:

 - Individuals shall pledge to recognize, honor, and practice the Ten Key Values described in Article II.

 - Individuals shall commit to adhering to the Bylaws and Code of Conduct contained herein.